-Having served as a caregiver and widowed at a young age, Belisomo knows that end of life issues truly do affect everyone at some point, and she hopes that through Life Matters Media, the inevitable challenges with which life presents and often surprises us will be made a little easier for its audience.
+Having served as a caregiver and widowed at a young age, Belisomo knows that end of life issues affect everyone at some point, and she hopes that through Life Matters Media, the inevitable challenges with which life presents and often surprises us will be made a little easier for its audience.
 It is her aim to translate the experiences she has had and a need she saw into a viable service to others who face the same struggles.

 Mary F. Mulcahy, MD is the co-founder of Life Matters Media.
 She is a practicing medical oncologist with more than ten years experience in caring for patients and families with terminal illness.
 She is a sought-after speaker providing education to medical providers, advocacy groups and patients.
 She is an Associate Professor in the Department of Hematology Oncology at Northwestern University Feinberg School of Medicine.
 She received her medical degree from the University of California San Diego, completed her residency at Boston University and her fellowship at Northwestern Memorial Hospital.
 She has expertise in the treatment of pancreatic biliary, esophageal and liver cancers.
 She is experienced in liver directed therapy for primary and metastatic liver tumors.